Guide To Paying for Flight School

 Working at a flight school in a non-pilot capacity may earn you a discount.
 Flight schools are known to offer generous employee discounts on aircraft rental, and for accepting some work hours as flight hours.
 If you have your eye on a particular school, ask about career opportunities and employee discounts.

-Personal loans provide borrowers with a lump sum — typically from $5,000 to $100,000 — that they pay back in equal installments plus interest.
+Personal loans provide borrowers with a lump sum — typically from $5,000 to $100,000 — that are paid back in equal installments plus interest.
 Because personal loan funds can be used for almost any personal expenses, they can be a good option for older students with excellent credit histories.

-It’s important to note that some lenders don’t allow personal loan funds to be used for post-secondary education, so check with your lender.
+It’s important to note that some lenders (including SoFi) don’t allow personal loan funds to be used for post-secondary education, so be sure to check with your lender.

-HELOCs (home equity lines of credit) allow you to borrow against equity in your home, on an as-needed basis.
+Home equity lines of credit (HELOCs) allow you to borrow against equity in your home, on an as-needed basis.
 Throughout the draw period, you can take out money up to your pre-approved limit.
 HELOCs are often used for big expenses; flight school can qualify.

 Airlines are currently experiencing a dire shortage of pilots.
 As a result, U.S. companies are beginning to follow in the slipstream of European airlines by offering pilot training programs.

-Frontier Airlines announced it will open a two-year training program in partnership with ATP Flight School.
+Frontier Airlines, for example, has a two-year training program in partnership with ATP Flight School.
 Candidates must be 19 years or older, have a high school diploma, and pass a background check.
 After their training is complete, grads will have a guaranteed job waiting for them with Frontier.

 Alaska, Delta, United, and JetBlue have created similar pilot development programs.